Planetary Parade.

 Advertisement

-A rare planetary alignment will light up the evening sky on February 28, 2026, as six planets appear together after sunset.
-Mercury, Venus, Saturn, Jupiter, Uranus, and Neptune will line up across the sky, offering a striking view for skywatchers around the world.
-Four of them will be visible without any equipment, making this one of the easiest multi-planet events to observe in years.
+On February 28, 2026, a rare planetary alignment will be visible in the evening sky.
+Mercury, Venus, Saturn, Jupiter, Uranus, and Neptune will appear in the sky after sunset.
+Four of them will be visible to the naked eye, making this one of the most accessible multi-planet events in recent years.

 Planetary Parade as seen from the Southern Hemisphere.